Physician Assistant Program–Phoenix (Master of Physician Assistant Studies)

 Admissions Requirements

 All applicants for the PA Program–Phoenix will be reviewed based on several admissions requirements related to residency, holding a bachelor’s degree, minimum GPA, prerequisites, patient care experience and more.
 Students are not required to provide or solicit clinical sites or preceptors.
-Accreditation will be separate from the PA Program in Omaha, Nebraska, and admissions requirements may vary between the two programs.
+Accreditation is separate from the PA Program in Omaha, Nebraska, and admissions requirements may vary between the two programs.
 See full requirements.

 Accreditation